 All our hosts need to read and agree to the Homestay Standards before coming on board.
 These Standards clearly state what hosts are obliged to offer international students when agreeing to host.
 There are room requirements and obligations for the host family including insurances.
-Similarly, all hosts over the age of 18 residing at the residence must attain a valid Working With Children Check in order to be eligible to host.
+Similarly, all hosts over the age of 18 residing at the residence must attain and retain a valid Working With Children Check in order to be eligible to host.

 Provider of Residential Services

 HSN – Homestay Network is a provider of residential services to children and young people.
 This places a mandatory reporting obligation on HSN – Homestay Network in relation to Children (guests we place with our hosts who are under 16) and a reporting requirement for Young People (guests we place with our hosts who are aged between 16 and 18).
-HSN – Homestay Network takes seriously any report of inappropriate behaviour against Children and Young People we placed in your care.
+HSN – Homestay Network takes seriously any report of inappropriate behaviour against Children and Young People we place in your care.

 This may mean: